shelbyblanton/iss-overhead-app/readme.md

         send_email()
 ```

-Within each loop, we first check to see if the location of the International Space Station (ISS) is within range of the user's location by making an request API call to [Open Notify's Open APIs from Space](http://open-notify.org/) API:
+Within each loop, we first check to see if the location of the International Space Station (ISS) is within range of the user's location by making an request API call to <a href="http://open-notify.org/" target="_blank">Open Notify's Open APIs from Space</a> API:

 ```
 def iss_within_range():